WilliamUW/HackTheValley/README.md

 - **Biometric Encoding:** Implementing facial biometric encoding and recognition, although cool, required finding the right tools to convert a face to a biometric hash and then compare these hashes accurately.

-## Accomplishments that we're proud of
+## Accomplishments that I're proud of

-We're proud of several accomplishments:
+I're proud of several accomplishments:

 - **Facial Recognition:** Successfully implementing facial recognition technology, allowing users to connect based on photos.